wcgordon1/lamplighter/manuscript/active/ch15_Glassways.md

 "The lesson.
 No metal strikes, no sudden motions.
 Shades aren't monsters you fight.
 They're disruptions you settle."
 Ivy adjusted her lantern strap and checked the salt ring one more time, making sure their exit route was clear.
 "Reflection and rhythm are the tools."

 As they climbed back toward street level, Ivy found herself thinking about what they'd just accomplished.
-Three trainees with improvised equipment had faced down a level-four shade manifestation and won—not through violence, but through understanding.
+Three trainees with improvised equipment had faced down a level-four shade manifestation and won; not through violence, but through understanding.
 They'd turned the shades' own nature against them, using mirrors and rhythm to transform hunting entities into something almost harmless.

 It was a lesson that went beyond the immediate threat.
 The Wardens weren't warriors fighting monsters.
 They were custodians, maintaining the balance between the ordinary world and the forces that lived in the spaces between.
 Violence would only make things worse.
 But patience, skill, and the right kind of knowledge could turn even the most dangerous encounters into something manageable.